Intelity/intelity-code-style/README.md

-keypr-code-style
+intelity-code-style
 =====================================

-This repository collects codes styles for platforms which are used by Keypr.
+This repository collects codes styles for platforms which are used by INTELITY.